rurz/PhD_Calcs/README.md

 ________________

 ___On November 27, I successfully defended my PhD thesis.
 Now, I Am sharing the dissertation document at the folder `docs`.
-There you will encounter the PDF in Spanish, but in the reference list you will find the journal articles in which the thesis is based.___
+There you will find the PDF in Spanish language, but in the reference list you will get the journal articles in which the thesis is based.___

 Note: Notebooks are unchanged since the last visible commit